 Sustainability Triggers Health Concerns

-We all know that sustainability has been a huge trend, especially in the last few years, and a lot of companies switched to more eco-friendly and green alternatives, like removing single-use packaging and replacing plastic materials.
+We all know that sustainability has been a huge trend, especially in the last few years, and a lot of companies switched to more green alternatives, like removing single-use packaging and replacing plastic materials.
 However, COVID-19 is raising concerns over the health and overall safety of products that use “unnecessary packaging.”

 If you are looking to partner with a reliable packaging service provider to supplement or meet your requirements, look no further than Specialized Topicals.
 Their state-of-the-art facility boasts manufacturing of topical products, such as hand sanitizer and even antibacterial hand soap.
 With packaging capabilities that range from retail size to bulk and flexible batch sizes, Specialized Topicals can manage all of your packaging and manufacturing needs.